DC Universe

-The DC Universe (DCU) is a fictional shared universe in which most stories in American comic book titles published by DC Comics take place.
+The DC Universe is a fictional shared universe where most stories in American comic book titles published by DC Comics take place.
 In context, the term "DC Universe" usually refers to the main DC continuity.
 It contains various superheroes such as Superman, Batman, Wonder Woman, Green Lantern, the Flash, and Aquaman; as well as teams such as the Justice League, the Suicide Squad, and the Teen Titans.
-It also contains well-known supervillains, including the Joker, Lex Luthor, Brainiac, Deathstroke, the Reverse-Flash, and Darkseid.
+It also contains well-known supervillains, including the Joker, Lex Luthor, Brainiac, the Reverse-Flash, and Darkseid.

 Beyond the main continuity, the DC Multiverse encompasses all alternate realities within DC Comics.
 The primary universe has been known by various names over time, with recent designations including "Prime Earth" or "Earth 0" (distinct from "Earth Prime").
 The DC Universe and its alternate realities have been adapted across multiple media, including film serials, radio dramas, and modern films, with ongoing efforts to address the complex continuity through streamlined storylines and events.

 History

 Golden Age

 The fact that DC Comics characters coexisted in the same world was first established in All Star Comics #3 (1940) where several superheroes (who starred in separate stories in the series up to that point) met each other in a group dubbed the Justice Society of America.
 Earth-Two was the primary world of this publication era, as established in "Flash of Two Worlds" and "Crisis on Earth-Two!".

-In the Silver Age, the Justice Society was reimagined as the Justice League of America, which was founded with Major League Baseball's National League and American League as inspiration for the name.
+In the Silver Age, the Justice Society was reimagined as the Justice League, which was founded with Major League Baseball's National League and American League as inspiration for the name.
 The comic book that introduced the Justice League was titled The Brave and the Bold.
 However, the majority of National/DC's publications continued to be written with little regard of maintaining continuity with each other for the first few decades.